-I periodically create library programs for teenagers (ages 12-17).
+I periodically create library programs for teens (ages 12-17).
 I regularly assist our teen librarian by presenting Teen Volunteer Shelving Training programs, coordinating Junior Teen Advisory Board and Teen Advisory Board meetings, and assisting at Teen Lock-Ins as needed.

 Bad Art Night

-Teens put in their best effort to make the worse possible creations at Bad Art Night.
+Teens put in their best effort to make the worst possible creations at Bad Art Night.
 In April 2019, I co-presented this program with Teen Librarian Michala Sage.
 The local newspaper, the Columbus Dispatch, covered the event.
 Read their article here.

 Finding the Right College for You